 A decoction can be made to increase the potency by actually boiling the leaves in water for 8-10 minutes.
 You can also use the small twigs, berries and roots from the Crepe Myrtle to do this.
 Then strain it.

 Keep in mind that there really isn’t a good way to tell an appropriate dosage.
 You don’t know exactly how strong your brew is and how it affect your sugar level.
-Use your own best judgment and take it slow.
+Use your own best judgement and take it slow.

 Here are a few other web sites that have some additional information on Banaba, or Crepe Myrtle.